 4. Closets, situation of, removal on notice

-Closets shall not be constructed within 50 m of highwater mark, or of any well or bore, and any closet situated within 50 m of highwater mark, or of any well or bore, shall within one calendar month of notice to that effect being given to the owner or occupier by the Commission or by an Inspector, be taken down and the cesspool, if it exists, cleansed and a fire made therein, after which the cesspool shall be filled up to the satisfaction of the Inspector by the owner or occupier of the house to which the closet or cesspool is appurtenant.
+Closets shall not be constructed within 50 m of high-water mark, or of any well or bore, and any closet situated within 50 m of high-water mark, or of any well or bore, shall within one calendar month of notice to that effect being given to the owner or occupier by the Commission or by an Inspector, be taken down and the cesspool, if it exists, cleansed and a fire made therein, after which the cesspool shall be filled up to the satisfaction of the Inspector by the owner or occupier of the house to which the closet or cesspool is appurtenant.

 [By-law 4 amended in Gazette 29 Dec 1995 p.
 6309; 29 May 2001 p.
 2706.]